adriapujol/contacts/README.md

 # Contacts

-This projects let's you get, add, edit and delete contacts.
+This projects lets you get, add, edit and delete contacts.

 Live demo deployed with gh-pages and heroku: https://adriapujol.github.io/contacts/